Some thoughts on remembering September 11th, 2001 as the 20th anniversary approaches.

 We, at Two Writing Teachers, pause today to remember all the lives that were lost and the heroes who gave their all in trying to save others.
 Since tomorrow is a Slice of Life Tuesday, our post about 9/11 is published today.

 Today, September 11th, is the fifteenth anniversary of the horrific attacks that took place in 2001.
-We, at Two Writing Teachers, pause today to remember all the lives that were … Continue Reading Pausing on September 11th
+We, at Two Writing Teachers, pause today to remember all the lives that were lost and the heroes who gave their all in trying to save others.
+Fred Rogers once said, "When I was a boy and I would… Continue reading Pausing on September 11th

 Educators from around the country share the ways in which they teach about September 11th to their students.
 This post includes programming and writing ideas, as well as links to videos and picture books you can read aloud.